mottaquikarim/JavaScriptDevelopmentRemote/Lecture_18/README.md

 -

 Before doing anything with the code, explore the UI.
 Can you guess what the `context` variable represents?
 How do you "call" serverside code...?
 What are the inputs?
 The outputs?
 How is it different from the browser?

--

-Copy the **[highlighted code here](https://github.com/mottaquikarim/JavaScriptDevelopmentRemote/blob/master/Lecture_17/class_notes/crud/javascript/shoppinglist.js#L1,L91)** and paste into Webtask (above the **module.exports** function)
+How can you explore this?

 👇👇👇

--

-Invoke a **`ShoppingList.create`** within the **module.exports** call.
-What does it do?

 -